William Adjei Thompson: Career

 Following his secondary education, Thompson joined the Bank of West Africa in 1959 as an Accounts Clerk.
 He worked there for a year, and later gained employment at the Post and Telecommunications Department in Accra (now Ghana Post and Ghana Telecom) in 1961.
 In April that same year, Thompson enlisted in the Ghana Army.
 There he enrolled at the Officers' Cadet Training Course at the Ghana Military Academy, and was subsequently commissioned in the Ghana Army in April 1962.
 He became the Training Officer at the Armed Forces Training College in Kumasi, and the second brigade group's General Staff Officer at the group's headquarters.
 In 1968, he was made provost marshal, and a year later, Staff Officer II Coordinate (MOD) (PA).
 He worked in this capacity until 1971.
 He also doubled as the Sub-Assistant Deputy Director of Personnel Administration and the Deputy Director-General of Personnel Administration, responsible for Coordination in 1970.
 He became Brigade Major at the second brigade's Army Headquarters in November 1972, and the Third Battalion of Infantry's Commanding Officer from January 1973 until October 1975 when he gained appointment as the Greater Accra Regional Commissioner.

 Thompson remained Regional Commissioner for the Greater Accra Region from 9 October 1975 to 1977 when he was made the Regional Commissioner for the Brong Ahafo Region.
 He served in this capacity for about one year.
 In 1978, he was appointed Regional Commissioner for the Central Region, he remained in this appointment until the Armed Forces Revolutionary Council coup in June 1979.
 He was subsequently recalled to barracks.
 In 1985 he was reappointed Greater Accra Regional Minister (the portfolio was then Regional Secretary), and a year later, appointed Regional Secretary for the Western Region.
 He served in this capacity from 1986 until April 1988 when he was reappointed Greater Accra Regional Minister for a third time.
 He served in this appointment until 1991.
 He was succeeded by Nii Okaidja Adamafio.

-Personal life
+Personal life and death

 Thompson was married with three children.
+He died in 2025.